br3ndonland/awsdev/README.md

 ## Description

-This repository contains resources from my work on the [AWS Developer Associate certification](https://aws.amazon.com/certification/certified-developer-associate/).
+**This repository contains resources from my work on the [AWS Developer Associate certification](https://aws.amazon.com/certification/certified-developer-associate/).
+It's mostly notes right now, but after I pass the exam, I will add more code examples.**

 I created the repository with the [GitHub CLI](https://cli.github.com/):